 - Steroid epidurals

 For patients with severe spine conditions causing sciatica pain, our minimally invasive stabilization surgery may be necessary to help treat your condition.
-During our minimally invasive stabilization surgery, the entire disc or bone that is impacting the sciatica nerve is removed through a small incision in the back.
+During our minimally invasive stabilization surgery, the entire disc or bone that is impacting the sciatic nerve is removed through a small incision in the back.
 An implant is inserted in the now-empty space in the spine to offer immediate stabilization.